-Liquidity is an important rating consideration for all shipping companies, although it may not have a substantial impact in discriminating between two issuers with a similar credit profile.
-Liquidity can be particularly important for non-investment grade shipping companies where issuers typically have less operating and financial flexibility.
+Liquidity is an important rating consideration for all semiconductor companies, although it may not have a substantial impact in discriminating between two issuers with a similar credit profile.
+Liquidity can be particularly important for companies in highly seasonal operating environments where working capital needs must be considered, and ratings can be heavily affected by extremely weak liquidity.
 We form an opinion on likely near-term liquidity requirements from the perspective of both sources and uses of cash.
-For more details on our approach, please see our liquidity cross-sector methodology.11
+For more details on our approach, please see our liquidity cross-sector methodology.6